IFS Cloud ERP Consulting Services | Data Migration & SCM Expertise

 Oracle ERP

-• Tools: Oracle Data Relationship Governance (DRG), Oracle Enterprise Metadata Manager (OEMM), Oracle Data Safe
+Leverage tools like Oracle Data Relationship Governance (DRG) and Oracle Enterprise Metadata Manager (OEMM) to:

-• Enforce security and compliance with Data Safe
+• Enforce security and compliance with Oracle Data Safe.

 Data Migration Challenges